 How much it costs to see a psychiatrist is situationally dependent, but you can easily find out how much your fees will be prior to your first visit.

-According to Electronic Health Reporter, the average cost of a psychiatrist visit generally runs somewhere between $100 and $200 per session, but initial appointments are often more.
+According to Electronic Health Reporter, the average cost of a psychiatrist visit without insurance generally runs somewhere between $100 and $200 per session, but initial appointments are often more.
 Also, keep in mind that any additional mental health service can increase the cost of your care and therapy session.

-Expect to pay about $300 – $500 for an initial consultation because the time needed for an initial evaluation is much longer and the psychiatrist’s workload is higher when you’re a new patient.
+Expect to pay about $300 – $500 for an initial consultation because the time needed for an initial psych evaluation is much longer and the psychiatrist’s workload is higher when you’re a new patient.
 The psychiatrist may have to order blood work, lab tests or psychological testing, and any other investigations in order to know that there are no other medical issues causing the psychological symptoms and signs.
 This process also helps the psychiatrist in making the best recommendation for your treatment.
 There is no additional fee after the psychiatric evaluation is done.
 After this first appointment, the per-hour cost will be less.
 And, like anything, some psychiatrists will charge more than the average rate due to location, years of experience, specialty expertise, demand, or other factors.

 In addition to the psychiatrists’ fees, you may also have to pay for specialized treatments, prescribed tests, and any necessary bloodwork if needed.
 Additional treatment costs like these can often also contribute to a higher initial fee, and they’re sometimes needed even after your first consult.